 Karen Wientjes received her Bachelor of Science degree in Physical Therapy from the University of Scranton in 1994.
 She received her Master’s degree in Public Health from West Chester University in 2000 and a post-professional Doctorate of Physical Therapy degree from Neumann University in 2006.
 She is pursuing a Ph.D. in Mind-Body Medicine at Saybrook University.

-Karen has been practicing wound care since 1996, and has been board certified as a Certified Wound Specialist (CWS) through the American Academy of Wound Management since 1999.
-She is a Fellow in the American Academy of Wound Management (AAWM) and a member of the Academy for the Advancement of Wound Care (AAWC).
+Karen has been practicing wound care since 1996 and has been board certified as a Certified Wound Specialist (CWS) through the American Board of Wound Management (ABWM) since 1999.
+She currently serves on the Board of Directors as the elected President of the ABWM, an organization that administers credentialing examinations to multi-disciplinary professionals in wound management.
+She is also a member of the Academy for the Advancement of Wound Care (AAWC).